Cold Hands And Feet In Baby: Reasons And When To Worry

 Newborns would be unable to maintain their core body temperature without external thermal protection.
 Due to their high body surface area to weight ratio, babies tend to lose heat by evaporation (1).

-This is why it is advised to cover your baby’s head, legs, and hands with an extra layer to prevent loss of heat from the body by evaporation after birth.
+This is why it is advised to cover your baby’s head, legs, and hands with an extra layer to prevent the loss of heat from the body by evaporation after birth.

 protip_icon Quick fact